Clelo4/Note/Java.md

 * Class Overloading Methods means that methods within a class can have the same name if they have different parameter lists.
 * The compiler does not consider return type when differentiating methods, so you cannot declare two methods with the same signature even if they have a different return type.
 #### Class Default Constructor
-If you don't have to provide any constructors for your class, the compiler automatically provides a no-argument, default constructor for any class without constructors.
+If you don't have to provide any constructors for your class, the compiler automatically provides a no-argument, default constructor for any class without constructors. ***It means all classes have a least one constructor***.
-* ***No-argument constructor*** is not a Default Constructor*.
+* ***No-argument constructor*** is not always a Default Constructor, but a Default Constructor is must be a No-argument constructor.
 * Default constructor will call the no-argument constructor of the superclass.
     * In default constructor, the compiler will complain if the superclass doesn't have a no-argument constructor so you must verify that it does
     * If your class has no explicit superclass, then it has an implicit superclass of Object, which does have a no-argument constructor.